 At 2nd level, every two levels after, the turk can select a knack to add from the following:

 Ballistic Gumption (Ex): The turk’s level count as levels of gunner for the purpose of qualifying for gunner deeds.
 This stacks with any levels of gunner the he already possesses.
-Prerequisites: The turk may only select this knack at 4th level or higher and must have a grit pool.
+Prerequisites: The turk must be at least 4th level and have a grit pool to select this knack.

 Combat Gumption (Ex): When using gumption on an attack roll or saving throw, the turk expends one use of gumption instead of two.